DarrenC/darrenc.github.io/development/java/java.md

   - JBoss EAP - commercially supported version which eventually absorbs features from the upstream JBoss Wildfly once stable.

 - <https://stackoverflow.com/questions/31756933/what-is-the-difference-between-jboss-eap-wildfly-jboss-web-and-jboss-server>

+## IDEs

+### Intellij

+- if you have issues with "sticky" mouse selection and right-click not working, it might be because you touched the touchscreen of the laptop at the same time as using the mouse/trackpad.
+Focus on the Intellij window and then touch the touchscreen again to resolve the issue.